 There are many ways in which these cases arise.
 Today, we want to discuss a few of them, but this is by no means a complete list:

-- Vehicle crashes – negligent drivers are often responsible for traffic-related deaths: drunk or drugged drivers, distracted drivers, and those who speed cause an overwhelming number of all traffic crash deaths.
+- Car Accidents – negligent drivers are often responsible for traffic-related deaths: Drunk or drugged drivers, distracted drivers, and those who speed cause an overwhelming number of all traffic crash deaths.

-- Medical mistakes – whether from surgical mistakes, medication mix-ups, infections, or a misdiagnosis, medical errors are the third leading cause of death in the US.
+- Medical Malpractice – whether from surgical mistakes, medication mix-ups, infections, or a misdiagnosis, medical errors are the third leading cause of death in the US.

-- Faulty products – defective products make it into our lives and can cause major injuries or fatalities.
+- Product Liability – defective products make it into our lives and can cause major injuries or fatalities.

 - Nursing home neglect and abuse – all too often we hear of nursing home deaths due to abuse or neglect from the staff.